Small Business Finance Courses

 Finance Foundations: Business Valuation

 Do you know the value of your business?
 Business valuation is critical when selling a small business, bringing on a partner, seeking additional debt or equity financing, establishing the share valuation in an initial public offering (IPO), or buying another company.
-In this course, accounting professors Jim and Kay Stice provide an introduction to the most important business valuation methods.
+In this business valuation training course Singapore, accounting professors Jim and Kay Stice provide an introduction to the most important business valuation methods.
+This course is also suitable as a basic finance course for beginners Singapore, offering foundational insights into financial analysis and valuation.

 They proceed from the valuation of individual assets and liabilities to the valuation of entire businesses.
 The course includes practice with simple valuation models, such as the use of multiples and price-to-earnings ratios, as well as the more complicated “discounted cash flow” valuation model.
+As part of the best company valuation course Singapore with certification, learners will also learn how to value a company in Singapore using real-world data and hands-on methods.
 The final chapters include fun and practical examination of the value of one very real business—McDonald’s—and some parting words of advice.

 Credit Secrets for Entrepreneurs